IN-DEPTH ANALYSIS

 • Lenders have different fees which are not always transparent

-LendingTree is an online marketplace that allows you to compare loan and mortgage offers from multiple lenders in one place.
-It is not a lender, as it doesn't offer proprietary loans.
-However, it will allow you to shop around and compare prices, and rates, without having to fill and apply with multiple lenders or worry about its effect on your credit score.
+LendingTree is an online marketplace that lets you compare loan and mortgage offers from multiple lenders in one place.
+It is not a direct lender, meaning it doesn’t offer its own proprietary loans.
+Instead, it helps you shop around for rates and terms without having to fill out separate forms on multiple lender websites.

 For each of these, the LendingTree website offers an overview of the lenders with the best rates and an easy-to-use calculator for calculating your overall payments.
 For some, it also provides an overview of monthly payments to help with the management of your budget and finances.